The Future of 3D Printing: Five Predictions

 Producing a part on-demand enables manufacturers to produce 3D printed parts as needed instead of pulling the part from a supply warehouse.
 On-demand production leads to measurable reductions in inventory and storage costs.
 In the automotive industry, spare parts inventory can be reduced by 90% with 3D printing, according to a report from MIT.

 In shipbuilding, transitioning the production of certain parts from traditional methods to additive has proven to deliver attractive returns.
 For a metal part that averaged a 12-week turnaround and an average cost of $20,000 using traditional methods, using 3D printing to produce the same part decreased production time to less than 72 hours at a cost of $1,250, according to research from Gdynia Maritime University in Poland.

 Today, we’re moving from a capability conversation to capacity conversation.
-In the future, 3D printing will be increasingly integrated into all facets of new product introduction (NPI) where scaling volume to achieve price points will become decreasingly important.
+In the future, 3D printing application opportunities will be increasingly integrated into all facets of new product introduction (NPI) where scaling volume to achieve price points will become decreasingly important.